 - Step 4 — Certification!
 Once all the submitted documentation has been approved, the club will be certified as a City Tech student club.
 Once recognized as a student organization at City Tech, clubs are allowed to meet on campus (when possible), as well as use allocated City Tech resources.

 Eligibility to Join Clubs and Student Organizations

-- Students must be enrolled in New York City College of Technology as either a full or part-time student for the current academic year.
+- Students must be enrolled in New York City College of Technology as either full-time or part-time for the current academic year.

-- You must be in good academic standing at the college to be eligible to join a club/student organization.
+- Students must be in good academic standing at the college to be eligible to join a club/student organization.

-- Non-degree students aren’t eligible to join clubs or student organizations.
+- Students must be in matriculated status to be eligible to join clubs or student organizations.

 How to Start a Club/Organization

 The club certification process for new organizations can be completed in person or online.
 All documentation is to be submitted via email to the Club Coordinator or at G-516.